Exploring the Small Town of Sibenik: Things to Do & Travel Guide

 If you like churches, my favourite find was St. Lawrence’s Church.
 It’s on an unnamed road near St. Michael’s Fortress but you can put Spilja sv.
 Lovro into your GPS and it should take you there.
 There’s a small grotto outside and the inside of the church has intricate painting.
 It’s one of the little gems I found while walking around Sibenik!

 Just like the church, many places in Sibenik are unnamed, so the best thing to do is grab a map (I like using MAPS.ME), wander around its streets, and enjoy the sites.
+I like to check off streets as I go so I can be sure to cover as much ground as possible.
 I spent about three hours there, which was enough for me to peruse the area and grab something to eat.
 I go fast.
 Most people will probably want a bit more time and might want to go earlier in the day when more places are open.

 I normally don’t post about places that are very small and don’t take up much of a blog post, but Sibenik was way too cute for me to not highlight it in its own post.
 If you’re in Croatia, this gem is definitely worth at least a few hours of your time.
 Make sure to put it on your Croatia bucket list.